 Criteria:

-- System is less than 15 years old
+- Septic system is less than 15 years old.

 What this means for you: Your property is not on our inspection schedule at this time.